+How does cancer start?
+It has to do with the cells in your body.
+Cells are the small units that make up the human body.
 When your body’s cells work properly, they grow and divide.
-Over time, they know when to stop growing and they eventually die.
-Cancer cells, however, are not normal.
-They grow and spread very fast.
-Unlike normal cells, they keep growing and don’t die when they’re supposed to.
+Over time, they stop growing.
+Cancer cells, however, grow and spread very fast.
+They keep growing and don’t stop when they’re supposed to.